Warnford: History

-The parish contains a considerable number of other listed buildings, including the farmhouse, well house and granary at Bere Farm, Abbey House (formerly the rectory), North Lodge and the adjacent gateway into Warnford Park, Papermill Cottage and Riversdown House.
+The parish contains a number of other listed buildings, including the farmhouse, well house and granary at Bere Farm, Abbey House (formerly the rectory), North Lodge and the adjacent gateway into Warnford Park, Papermill Cottage and Riversdown House.
 None of these is open to the public.
+The hall at Riversdown house dates to 1327 and was probably originally around 12 by 9 meters.

 Air crash

 On 4 April 1944 a Royal Air Force, Airspeed Horsa I (LG999) was taking part in a training exercise out of RAF Keevil.
 The glider was being towed by a Short Stirling (LJ842) and during the training the Stirling struck trees.
 This resulted in the Airspeed Horsa I crashing in the park, killing the two pilots and all 24 paratroopers.
 To date, the crash remains the second deadliest involving a glider.
 The Stirling aircraft later crashed near Romsey, killing all six crew.

 Geography

 The parish is roughly triangular and includes the village itself and about a mile of the Meon Valley.
 The centre of the village in the more recent past was the crossroads by the George & Falcon, but the demolition of buildings for road widening, fast traffic on the A32 and closure of the village shops has shifted the focus to the main area of housing along River Lane and Lippen Lane.
 There are also houses in Hayden Lane and Wheely Down Road, with outlying farms and houses at Wheely Farm, Riversdown, Bere and Lower Peake.
 From the crossroads by the pub Hayden Lane climbs a spur of the downs, rising to Old Winchester Hill and onwards to Clanfield.
 Just west of the village Wheely Down Road branches from the A32, heading up a side valley and then climbing onto the Hampshire Downs plateau on its way to Winchester.

 The River Meon flows through the village.
 In summer the section between West Meon and Warnford is often dry, but there are major springs at Moorhen Trout Fishery and just below it at Warnford Upper Pond, so the river through the village is always in water.
 There is on the ground evidence of an extensive system of channels fed from sluices in Warnford Upper Pond and higher up the valley at Sheepbridge which fed water to meadows on the west side of the valley.
-The river flows into the park and feeds a lake, originally the pond for a paper mill close to the A32 at the junction with Peake New Road.
+There is a very attractive section through the playground.
+The river flows under the A32 into the park and feeds a lake, originally the pond for a paper mill close to the A32 at the junction with Peake New Road.